asauray/NfCloud/README.md

 # NfCloud

 NfCloud is a cloud system.
-The only difference with others cloud systems is that you need to provide a physical key access (a special nfc card) to people you want to provide access.
+The only difference with others cloud systems is that you need to give a physical key (a special nfc card) to provide access to people.
 Once the card is scanned, you gain secure access to the room

 Copyright 2015 Antoine Sauray